-Now that there is a vaccine that will prevent you from getting COVID-19, everyone should get the vaccine as soon you are eligible to get it.
+Now that there is a vaccine that will prevent you from getting COVID-19, everyone should get the vaccine as soon as you are eligible to get it.
+Anyone ages 5 and older can get the COVID-19 vaccine at no-cost.
 If you have had COVID-19 more than 90 days ago, you are recommended to get the vaccine.
-As a Medi-Cal beneficiary you are eligible to receive the COVID-19 vaccine at no-cost to you.

 The Kern County Public Health Services Department has a tool on their website that shows you where you can go to get the COVID-19 vaccine.
 Click here and be ready to put in your address.
 A list will show you information for sites near you that are providing the vaccine.
 The list includes the phone number to that site.
 The vaccine supply and where you can get it may change so please call the provider’s office to be sure they still have it and to make your appointment.

 - You will get a card that tells you the name of the vaccine, the date, and where you got it along with a printout about the vaccine.

 - If needed, you will be told when to come back for the second dose.
 You will not be fully protected until 2 weeks after your second dose.

 - You may need to keep wearing a mask, follow social distance guidelines and wash your hands.

 - You may have side effects such as pain and swelling on your skin where you got the vaccine.
 You may also feel tired, get chills, have a fever or headache.
 These side effects should go away after a day.